mobalazs/rotor-framework/docs/cross-thread-mvi.md

 ## Simple Example: Home Content Loading

-Let's walk through a complete example of loading and displaying home content using the Multi-Thread MVI pattern.
+Let's walk through a complete example of loading and displaying home content using the Cross-Thread MVI pattern.

 ### 1. Task Thread Setup